IntelRealSense/RealSenseID/Readme.md

 ## Platforms
  * Linux (tested on ubuntu 18, gcc 7.5+)
  * Windows (tested on windows 10, msvc 2019)
+ * Android (tested on Android 6.0 but should also work on newer versions)

 ## Building
 Use CMake version 3.10.2 or above: